Alcoa: Wales

 On November 21, 2006, Alcoa announced that it planned to close the Waunarlwydd works in Swansea, with the loss of 298 jobs.
 Production ceased at the Swansea plant on January 27, 2007.
-A small site closure team worked at the site until December 31, 2008.
-The site is still owned by Alcoa, but is now managed locally and renamed, Westfield Industrial Park.
+A small site closure team worked until December 31, 2008.
+Alcoa still owns the site, but it is now managed locally and renamed Westfield Industrial Park.
 Several of the large buildings are leased out to local businesses.

 Australia

-Alcoa operates bauxite mines, alumina refineries and aluminum smelters through Alcoa World Alumina and Chemicals, a joint venture between Alumina Limited and Alcoa.
+Alcoa operates bauxite mines, alumina refineries, and aluminum smelters through Alcoa World Alumina and Chemicals (AWAC), a joint venture between Alumina Limited and Alcoa.
 Alcoa operates two bauxite mines in Western Australia—the Huntly and Willowdale mines.
 Alcoa World Alumina and Chemicals owns and operates three alumina refineries in Western Australia: Kwinana, Pinjarra, and Wagerup.
-The Wagerup expansion plans have been put on hold due to the Global Financial Crisis.
+The Wagerup expansion plans were delayed due to the 2008 financial crisis.
+In January 2024, Alcoa announced it would cease alumina production at its Kwinana refinery that year.
 Two aluminum smelters are also operated in the state of Victoria at Portland and Point Henry; the Point Henry smelter was scheduled to be closed in August 2014.
 Alcoa Australia Rolled Products, a 100% Alcoa Inc. venture, operates two rolling mills.
-The Point Henry Rolling mill in Victoria and the Yennora rolling mill in N.S.W. have a combined rolling capacity of approx. 200,000 tonnes.
-Alcoa uses 12,600 GWh or 15% of Victoria's electricity annually.
+The Point Henry Rolling Mill in Victoria and the Yennora Rolling Mill in N.S.W. have a combined rolling capacity of approx. 200,000 tonnes.
+Alcoa uses 12,600 GWh, or 15% of Victoria's electricity annually.

-Alcoa's Western Australian Wagerup plant has a troubled history in the context of claims that pollution from the plant has had an adverse impact on the health of members of the adjacent local community.
+Around 2009–10 there were claims that pollution from Alcoa's Western Australian Wagerup plant had harmed the health of members of the adjacent local community, which Alcoa said were unfounded.

+In February 2024 Alcoa announced that it would acquire Alumina for $2.2 billion in an all-stock deal.
+As part of the deal Alcoa would gain full ownership of AWAC.
+The acquisition was completed in August 2024.

+On October 21, 2025, the Australian and U.S. governments signed a deal on rare-earth and critical minerals, by which the U.S. would provide investment for development of a processing plant for gallium at one of the Alcoa refineries in Wagerup, in association with the Japanese corporation Sojitz.
+Gallium is an essential component in the manufacture of microchips.
+Once the project is up and running, the plant would provide up to 10 per cent of total global gallium supply, and will be a major player in the Australian rare-earths industry.